Soft Tissue Sarcoma in Dogs

 Surgery

 Whenever possible, your dog’s best bet is to have the tumor completely removed via surgery.
-1,4,12,13 Your dog’s surgeon will do their best to not leave any portion of the tumor behind.
+1,4,12,13 Your dog’s surgeon will try not to leave any portion of the tumor behind.

-If the tumor is not fully excised or if it recurs, your pet may need a second surgery.13
+If the tumor is not fully excised (cut out) or if it recurs, your pet may need a second surgery.13

-Unfortunately, if your dog’s soft tissue sarcoma is located on a limb, an amputation may be necessary to completely remove the tumor.2,4
+Unfortunately, if your dog’s soft tissue sarcoma is located on a limb, an amputation may be necessary to remove the tumor completely.2,4

 Chemotherapy